Skip to main content

 First-Year Focus

-WCAS Language Requirement in French
+WEINBERG Language Requirement in French

-In order to fulfill the WCAS Language Requirement in French, you will need to have scored a 5 on the Advanced Placement (AP) Exam in French.
-You can also fulfill the WCAS Language Requirement in French by taking courses: you will need to pass French 121-3 or 125-3 (the third quarter of Intermediate French) or French 201 with a grade of C- or better.
+In order to fulfill the Weinberg Language Requirement in French, you will need to have scored a 5 on the Advanced Placement (AP) Exam in French.
+You can also fulfill the Weinberg Language Requirement in French by taking courses: you will need to pass French 121-3 or 125-3 (the third quarter of Intermediate French) or French 201 with a grade of C- or better.
 If you have never studied French before, you can sign up for French 111-1, the first quarter of Elementary French.
 If you have studied French before, use the following table as a guideline to determine which course you should take:

 If you have...

 a score of 3-4 on the Advanced Placement French Examination (AP Exam): Great!
 Welcome to the French Language Program.
 You must take the French Placement test.
 You will have either 1 course to take (French 201) or 2 courses (French 125-2 and 3), or you may even be certified proficient and eligible to take French 202 or 203.
-Please contact Prof. Margaret Dempster or Prof. Dominique Licops for information.
+Please contact Prof. Margaret Dempster or Prof. Aude Raymond for information.

 never studied any French before: Welcome to the French Language Program.
-You will need six courses to satisfy the WCAS Language Proficiency Requirement in French.
+You will need six courses to satisfy the Weinberg Language Proficiency Requirement in French.
 You may place yourself into 111-1 Elementary French (given only in the Fall).

 If you had French language instruction before, and do not fall into any of the categories described in the table above, you must take the French Placement Exam before you can sign up for a French course.